ErmilovDmitry/deploy_meteor_1.8_app/README.md

 ## 1. Manually

-Deploy from local Meteor 1.8 to remote server with Debian/Ubuntu OS
+Deploy from local Meteor 1.8 to remote server with (Debian 9)/Ubuntu 16 OS
 ### On remote server

 Install nvm